Birdo1221/Golang-Net/README.md

 :rocket: Simple Botnet Command and Control (C&C) Server in Go.

-Ive Updated This Project For Both the Server And Client On My New Repo, This is the link to the [Better Varient:](https://github.com/Birdo1221/Better-Go-Cnc/)
+Ive Updated This Project For Both the Server And Client On My New Repo, This is the link to the: [Better Varient](https://github.com/Birdo1221/Better-Go-Cnc/)

 :white_check_mark: Getting Started

 Make sure you have Go installed on your system.
 You can download and install it from the official site